ncborcherding/ncborcherding.github.io/_pages/about.md

   - /about.html
 ---

 I am in the Medical Scientist Training Program (MSTP) at the University of Iowa.
 I have just completed my graduate work in Cancer Bioloy with [Weizhou Zhang](https://zhanglab.pathology.ufl.edu/) with a dissertation entitled, "Big Data Analystics and Cancer Biology: Lessons in taking science from the processor to the patient." (link coming soon).
-My research interest lie in connect data science and medicine, specifically in the field of cancer immunology.
+My research interests lie in connecting data science and medicine, specifically in the field of cancer immunology.
 Over the course of my graduate work, I have gotten the opportunity to work on projects in the Zhang lab and a number of different labs to organize, process, and analyze transcriptomic and large-scale data.
 Medically, I am interested in development of processing frameworks for applications in the field of Pathology.

 Publications
 ----